tommyettinger/textratypist/README.md

 for more information.

 As of 0.8.0, there are many new effects.
-Jolt, Spiral, Spin, Crowd, Shrink, Emerge, Heartbeat, Carousel, Squash, Scale, Rotate, Attention, Highlight, Link, Trigger, and Stylist are all new to TextraTypist (not in typing-label).
+Jolt, Spiral, Spin, Crowd, Shrink, Emerge, Heartbeat, Carousel, Squash, Scale, Rotate, Attention, Highlight, Link, Trigger, Stylist, and Cannon are all new to TextraTypist (not in typing-label).
 You can see usage instructions and sample GIFs at
 [the TextraTypist wiki's Tokens page](https://github.com/tommyettinger/textratypist/wiki/Tokens).
 Most of these effects make use of the smooth scaling and rotation options that effects can use starting in TextraTypist 0.5.1 .
 Some make use of mouse tracking, new in 0.7.0, such as how Link only responds to a click on a range of text.